-2018 Budget \$ Dept. Increase % Tax Impact % Tax Impact \$ Opening Core Budget \$ 968,500 Increase Development Mgr 0.75 to 1.0 FTE \$ 55,200 5.70% 0.42% \$ 7.43 Expanded Core Budget \$ 1,023,700
+2018 Budget \$ Dept. Increase % Tax Impact % Tax Impact \$ Opening Core Budget \$ 968,500 Increase Development Mgr 0.75 to 1.0 FTE \$ 55,200 5.70% 0.42% \$ 7.43 New Service - Rockface Monitoring \$10,000 1.03% 0.08% \$ 1.35 Expanded Core Budget \$ 1,033,700 6.73% 0.50% \$ 8.78

-- Implemented a new Municipal Street Tree Policy aimed at ensuring the long-term sustainability of the City's urban forest assets - Created a Traffic Calming Policy adopted by Council - Issued an RFP and constructed a sidewalk, bike lanes, a crosswalk and traffic calming on Metchosin Road between Hatley and Lagoon Rd. - Installed handrails and signage at Blue Sky stairs, a popular trail leading to Lookout Lake as part of the City's risk mitigation program. - Issued RFP for the installation of a new backup generator at City Hall - Replaced 3 aging fleet cars with EV's and installed charging stations - Revamped the City's RFP templates - Began work on DCC and Subdivision Servicing bylaws - Painted Metchosin Road bike lanes - Repairs conducted on Lagoon Bridge, pedestrian briges and culverts - Installed new crosswalk and pedestrian signal at Wishart & Metchosin - Dam stability analysis on Lookout Brook Dam to help guide next steps on asset management and risk mitigation - Created terms of reference for Development Storm Water Management Plans and Traffic Impact Studies - Issued an RFP and began multi-year phased Coastline Erosion Study
+- Implemented a new Municipal Street Tree Policy aimed at ensuring the long-term sustainability of the City's urban forest assets - Created a Traffic Calming Policy adopted by Council - Issued an RFP and constructed a sidewalk, bike lanes, a crosswalk and traffic calming on Metchosin Road between Hatley and Lagoon Rd. - Installed handrails and signage at Blue Sky stairs, a popular trail leading to Lookout Lake as part of the City's risk mitigation program. - Issued RFP for the installation of a new backup generator at City Hall - Replaced 3 aging fleet cars with EV's and installed charging stations - · Revamped the City's RFP templates - Began work on DCC and Subdivision Servicing bylaws - Painted Metchosin Road bike lanes - Repairs conducted on Lagoon Bridge, pedestrian briges and culverts - Installed new crosswalk and pedestrian signal at Wishart & Metchosin - Lookout Brook Dam stability analysis on to guide asset management and risk mitigation - Created terms of reference for Development Management Plan and Traffic Impact studies. - Issued an RFP and began multi-year phased Coastline Erosion Study

-- · Replace approx. 110 streetlights with LED bulbs - Continued repairs of pedestrian bridges and culverts started in 2017 - Completion of coastline erosion study started in 2017 - Completion of Lookout Brook Dam upgrades started in 2017 - Completion of Hatley to Lagoon Metchosin Rd improvement project - Completion of the Metchosin Rd bike lane project started in 2017 - Completion of DCC and subdivision servicing bylaws started in 2017 - Design traffic calming solutions for the Lagoon/Milburn/Ocean boulevard area if survey indicates neighbourhood support - A number of special projects are detailed on the next page - Esquimalt Lagoon Bridge Inspection
+- Replace approx. 110 streetlights with LED bulbs - Continued repairs of pedestrian bridges and culverts started in 2017 - Completion of coastline erosion study started in 2017 - Completion of Lookout Brook Dam upgrades started in 2017 - Completion of Hatley to Lagoon Metchosin Rd improvement project - Completion of the Metchosin Rd bike lane project started in 2017 - Completion of DCC and subdivision servicing bylaws started in 2017 - Design traffic calming solutions for the Lagoon/Milburn/Ocean boulevard area if survey indicates neighbourhood support - A number of special projects are detailed on the next page - Esquimalt Lagoon Bridge Inspection